Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Discussion

 \section{Discussion}

 Variable renewable energy droughts manifest in a wide range of patterns, from brief and isolated to very long-lasting, contiguous events of varying severity.
 Our multi-threshold analysis reveals that drought frequency, return periods, and duration are highly sensitive to the chosen threshold.
-We thus argue that a multi-threshold approach is required to adequately characterize heterogeneous and sequential patterns of renewable energy droughts.
-Single-threshold analyses, which are prevalent in the literature, are not capable of detecting such patterns and lead to an incomplete characterization of extreme droughts.
+We thus argue that a multi-threshold approach is useful to adequately characterize heterogeneous and sequential patterns of renewable energy droughts of different severity.
+Single-threshold analyses, which are prevalent in the literature, have their merits in terms of simplicity.
+However, depending on the threshold chosen, they might fail to detect longer-lasting patterns and thus incompletely characterize extreme drought events.

 Based on a large data set and using a wide range of thresholds, we demonstrate that the complementarity of wind and solar power in Europe effectively reduces both the frequency and maximum duration of \ac{VRE} droughts.
 Analyzing isolated countries, we find that combining solar and wind power leverages a \textit{portfolio effect}, decreasing the maximum drought duration compared to single renewable technologies by on average 64\% (\ac{PV}), 52\% (onshore wind), or 47\% (offshore wind) in our European case study.
-This effect is particularly significant for \ac{PV}, as wind power compensates for diurnal and seasonal shortages of solar energy.
-We further show that an unconstrained geographical balancing between European countries gives rise to a substantial \textit{balancing effect}, which in our case study shortens the longest \ac{PV}, onshore wind, offshore wind, or technology portfolio droughts by 1\%, 46\%, or 34\%, or 65\% on average.
+This effect is particularly large for \ac{PV}, as wind power compensates for diurnal and seasonal shortages of solar energy.
+We further show that an unconstrained geographical balancing between European countries, which is unlikely to be achieved in practice, would give rise to a substantial \textit{balancing effect}, which in our case study shortens the longest \ac{PV}, onshore wind, offshore wind, or technology portfolio droughts by 1\%, 46\%, or 34\%, or 65\% on average.
 This effect is driven by an imperfect spatio-temporal correlation of extreme drought periods, especially concerning wind droughts.

 To overcome the challenges of single-threshold analyses, we introduce a drought mass metric that enables an integrated assessment of the duration and severity of events.
 It reveals that extreme drought events of varying severity may emerge sequentially within contiguous low-availability periods lasting several weeks or months.
 These events affect multiple European countries simultaneously, yet with varying intensity.
 In most countries and in a perfectly interconnected Europe, the largest drought events occur in winter.
 In wind-dominated systems, however, the most severe events may occur during summer.
 We show that compound winter events, characterized by extreme technology portfolio droughts in combination with peak electricity demand, determine the major discharging period of long-duration electricity storage in a fully renewable European energy system.